 Best Fall Destinations in Europe

-Here are just a few of Europe’s best places to visit in autumn to experience the most beautiful fall foliage.
+Here are just a few of the best October European destinations to visit to experience the most beautiful fall foliage.
 Celebrate the harvest and the change of the seasons or chase that last bit of sun before winter.

 Festivals of Light to Welcome the Winter Nights